 Frequently Asked Questions

 Q. Why is Lofn the goddess of forbidden love?

 A. Love is such a powerful force.
-It is no wonder that they are more than one deity of love in Norse mythology.
-Lofn is one of them, blessing the love that has been condemned by relatives and authority.
+It is no wonder that there are more than one deity of love in Norse mythology.
+Lofn is one of them, she bless the love that relatives and authority condem.
 This shows that even in the old days, people who wanted to be together didn’t falter one bit.
 They fought so hard for their love that they came across a god who would protect them.
-And that is how Lofn came into play.
+And that is where she came into play.